KorEnasTiOmeRikaNeTs/global_mind_associated/README.md

 4. **Set up environment variables:**

-    Create a `.env` file in the root directory of the project and add variables:
+    Create a `.env` file in the root directory of the project and add variables

 5. **Build and run Docker containers:**